 STIGA Raptor Vs Pro Carbon: Final Conclusion

-Though the above-mentioned analysis shows that both rackets are identical, the Raptor is heavier (weight- 0.47 lbs) compared to the STIGA Pro Carbon (weight- 0.35 lbs).
+Though the above-mentioned analysis shows that both rackets are identical, the Raptor is slightly heavier (weight- 0.37 lbs) compared to the STIGA Pro Carbon (weight- 0.35 lbs).
 It is easier to maneuver with the lighter Pro Carbon whereas the Raptor imparts more momentum when hitting the ball (Force = mass x velocity).
-So due to the ability to achieve higher speed, the Raptor may be termed as a slightly more offensive ping pong paddle compared to the STIGA Pro Carbon.
+So due to the ability to achieve higher speed, the Raptor is a slightly more offensive ping pong paddle compared to the STIGA Pro Carbon.

 I have tried hard to help you with a better selection.
 If you have any questions, please write in the comment box below for a quick reply.